International Teaching Assistant Program

 When is ITAP Programming?

 Date: ILAs are generally scheduled before the semester.
 ALS 5780 is offered each semester.
-The ITAP Summer Program is held at the end of July through early August.
+The ITAP Summer Program is held in early August.

 Time: Times vary.